dlodola/public/docs/index.md

 ## Comments and Discussions

 Most articles will feature at the bottom of the page a link to a LinkedIn post.
-Please follow that link if you wish to comment, ask a question, _etc._
+Please follow it if you wish to comment, ask a question, _etc._

+---